vbekiaris/hzCmd/README.md

-Install steps, you will need git mvn, and a ~/.bashrc file, hzCmd will install activemq-5.13.3
+1) Install, you will need git mvn, and a ~/.bashrc file, hzCmd will install activemq-5.13.3

 git clone https://github.com/Danny-Hazelcast/hzCmd.git